 WELCOME to Holistic-Ways.
 My name is Alexandra Roach.
-In order to keep my introduction short… I am a wife & mother, holistic health coach, aspiring farmer & community herbalist, yogi, author & life-long learner.
+In order to keep my introduction short… I am a Catholic, wife & mother, holistic health coach, aspiring farmer & community herbalist, yogi, author & life-long learner.
 Please, feel free to browse my website to get to know me a bit better and to answer some of your questions about my work in the field of holistic health.
 If you still have questions, I encourage you to contact me.

 I am looking forward to meeting you.